Axis of evil: David Frum

-The phrase was attributed to former Bush pro-Israel speechwriter David Frum, originally as the axis of hatred and then evil.
+The phrase was attributed to former Bush pro-Israel White House speechwriter David Frum, originally as the axis of hatred and then evil.
 Information about his authorship first came out when emails of Frum's wife to friends were picked up by the media.
 Frum explained his rationale for creating the phrase axis of evil in his 2003 book The Right Man: The Surprise Presidency of George W. Bush.
 According to Frum, in late December 2001 head speechwriter Michael Gerson gave him the assignment of articulating the case for dislodging the regime of Saddam Hussein in Iraq in only a few sentences for the upcoming State of the Union address.
-Frum says he began by rereading President Franklin D. Roosevelt's "date which will live in infamy" speech given on December 8, 1941, after the Japanese surprise attack on Pearl Harbor.
+Frum says he began by rereading US President Franklin D. Roosevelt's "date which will live in infamy" speech given on December 8, 1941, after the Japanese surprise attack on Pearl Harbor.
 While Americans needed no convincing about going to war with Japan, Roosevelt saw the greater threat to the United States coming from Nazi Germany, and he had to make the case for fighting a two-ocean war.

-Frum points in his book to a now often-overlooked sentence in Roosevelt's speech which reads in part, "...we will not only defend ourselves to the uttermost but will make very certain that this form of treachery shall never endanger us again."
+In his book, Frum points to an often-overlooked sentence in Roosevelt's speech which partially reads, "...we will not only defend ourselves to the uttermost but we will make very certain that this form of treachery shall never endanger us again."
 Frum interprets Roosevelt's oratory like this: "For FDR, Pearl Harbor was not only an attack—it was a warning of future and worse attacks from another, even more dangerous enemy."
 Japan, a country with one-tenth of America's industrial capacity, a dependence on imports for its food, and already engaged in a war with China, was extremely reckless to attack the United States, a recklessness "that made the Axis such a menace to world peace", Frum says.
-Saddam Hussein's two wars, against Iran and Kuwait, were just as reckless, Frum decided, and therefore presented the same threat to world peace.
+Saddam Hussein's two wars, against Iran and Kuwait, were just as reckless, Frum decided, and therefore, they posed the same threat to world peace.